-The player breaks free, the doctor disappears, and the Stranger is seemingly killed by a pack of monsters that swarm the Doctor’s house.
-However, he is saved by another mysterious figure known as the Trader, and wakes up in the first hideout.
-This is where the real game begins.
+The player breaks free, the doctor disappears, and the Stranger gets almost killed by a pack of monsters that swarm the Doctor’s house.
+However, he will be saved by another mysterious figure known as the “Trader,” and wakes up in the first hideout.
+Here is where the real game begins.

-The intro doesn’t give you much to go on and only sets a basic premise – we know virtually nothing about the Stranger, the Doctor, or the Trader.
-That said, the story of Darkwood is cryptic and layered, relying a lot on the player’s ability to deduce certain plot points from the environment and from subtle cues and hints presented in the dialogues – or rather, monologues, as the Stranger is unable to speak for an unexplained reason.
+The intro doesn’t give you much to go on and only sets a basic premise: we know virtually nothing about the Stranger, the Doctor, or the Trader.
+That said, the story of Darkwood is cryptic and layered, relying a lot on the player’s ability to presume certain plot points from the environment, subtle cues and hints presented in the dialogues – or rather, monologues, as the Stranger is unable to speak for an unexplained reason.

-The woods are filled with highly memorable and unique characters, all of them odd and disturbing in their own fashion.
-Early on, the player will encounter the Trader, who is also unable to speak and has mushrooms growing all over his body, the menacing and sadistic Wolfman, along with many others, all of them presented up close in conversation screens through beautiful art that is presented either in black and white or with very little color, reflecting the bleak and melancholic hopelessness of the game’s world.
+The woods are filled with memorable and unique characters, all odd and disturbing in their way.
+Early on, the player will encounter the “Trader”, who is also unable to speak and has mushrooms growing all over his body; the menacing and sadistic “Wolfman”, and many other characters.
+They are all presented up close in conversation screens through beautiful and minimally colored art that reflects the bleak and melancholic hopelessness of the game’s world.

-In the end, without delving into spoiler territory, I’ll just say that the game is very open to interpretation, and there is no be-all-end-all solution to all of the game’s riddles.
-Is it all just a dream?
-Is it a drug-induced nightmare?
-PTSD?
-The afterlife?
-Incomprehensible Lovecraftian forces?
-Is it just a dark, dark fairy tale?
+In the end, without digging into spoiler territory, I’ll just say that the game is open to interpretation, and there is no be-all-end-all solution to the game’s riddles.
+Is it all just a dream or a drug-induced nightmare?
+Perhaps PTSD, or maybe the afterlife, or even incomprehensible Lovecraftian forces!
+Maybe it is simply an obscure fairytale.
 It’s all up to the player to decide how they want to interpret the story, and virtually any answer is as good as the next one.

-It’s tricky describing the gameplay experience of Darkwood using only the familiar genre tags that we’re all used to.
-Perhaps it is most accurately described as a “top-down survival horror game”.
+Describing Darkwood’s gameplay using only the familiar genre tags that we’re all used to is tricky.
+Perhaps it is most accurately described as a “top-down survival horror game.”

-First and foremost, Darkwood is amazing at making the player feel vulnerable.
-The protagonist i.e. The Stranger, has a limited cone of vision, and visibility isn’t that great in many parts of the map even during the day, so the player has to rely on their sense of hearing in order to detect unseen threats in the dark interiors and dense thickets that make up most of Darkwood’s environments.
+First and foremost, Darkwood is fantastic at making the player feel vulnerable.
+The protagonist – The Stranger – has a limited field of view, and visibility isn’t that great in many parts of the map even during the day.
+Players have to rely on their sense of hearing to detect unseen threats in the dark interiors and dense thickets that make up most of Darkwood’s environments.

-Speaking of fighting, the player will be able to get their hands on a number of weapons throughout the game.
-This includes melee weapons, thrown weapons, and firearms that become more abundantly available towards the final chapter of the game.
+The player will be able to get their hands on several weapons throughout the game.
+These include melee weapons, thrown weapons, and firearms that become more abundantly available towards the final chapter of the game.
 In addition to that, the player can use several types of traps and certain environment items such as gas tanks and explosive barrels to disable and damage enemies.

-However, there are some threats in Darkwood that no axe, shotgun, or trap will stop, which is where the hideouts enter the equation.
-Originally, hideouts were optional in the earlier versions of the game, but the developers have made them indispensable later on.
-In the final version of Darkwood, hideouts are special buildings, and each of the game’s four zones features one unique hideout.
-What sets a hideout apart from other buildings found in the game’s world is the fact that it comes with an array of useful utilities, some of which are rarely found outside hideouts:
+There are some threats in Darkwood that no ax, shotgun, or trap will stop.
+This is where hideouts enter the equation.
+In the earlier versions of the game, hideouts were, but later on the developers have made them indispensable.
+In the final version of Darkwood, hideouts are special buildings, and each of the game’s four zones features a unique hideout.
+What sets a hideout apart from other buildings in the game world is the fact that it comes with an array of useful utilities, some of which are rarely found outside hideouts: